amd/ZenDNN-tensorflow/BUILD_SOURCE.md

 $ cd  ZenDNN-tensorflow
 ```

-The repo defaults to the master development branch which doesnt has ZenDNN support.
+The repo defaults to the master development branch which doesn't have ZenDNN support.
 You need to check out a release branch to build, e.g. `r2.10_zendnn_rel` or `r2.12_zendnn_rel` etc.
 ```
 $ git checkout branch_name  # r2.10_zendnn_rel, r2.12_zendnn_rel, etc.
 ```